San Francisco Rhinoplasty (Nose Surgery)

 Following a rhinoplasty, it is rare but possible for a series of thread or spider type veins to appear.
 Unfortunately, these might be long lasting, but can be treated effectively by corrective laser procedures.*

-It is also possible that surgery on a badly deviated or bent nose may not result in a desired shape and size, thus potentially requiring additional rhinoplasty procedures.
+It is also possible that surgery on a badly deviated or bent nose may not result in a desired shape and size, thus potentially requiring additional rhinoplasty procedures at our San Francisco Clinic.
 Dr. Javaheri will advise you at your consultation if he expects this to be the situation with you.*

 *Results for each patient will vary.
 Please remember that the information provided will not guarantee your eligibility for rhinoplasty.
 Consultation and medical examination must be completed before approval.